EightMedia/styleguide.js/README.md

 Collect the Yaml data comments in the given source.
 Is used internally, but can be used for your own magic.

-`renderToFile( dest_file, [template='template/index.jade'] )`
+`renderToFile( dest_file, template='template/index.jade' )`

 Render the styleguide to this file, with the given template.
-By default the Jade template engine is used.
-You can change this by settings the `engine` property of the instance.
-See the docs of [Consolidate.js](https://github.com/visionmedia/consolidate.js) for available options.

 ### Grunt task